Farshad Pious: International career

 Pious made his debut for the Iran national team on 25 June 1984 in a friendly against China, and his last cap was on 9 October 1994 in Asian Games against Yemen.
 Pious helped Iran win gold at the 1990 Asian Games, Iran went undefeated through the entire tournament and beat North Korea in the final on penalties.

 Managerial career

 Pious was head coach of Azadegan League side Tractor between 2005 and 2007 for two seasons.
 Before Tractor he was the head coach of Shamoushak Noshahr until he resigned on 29 May 2005.

+Personal life

+On 9 February 2026, in the midst of the 2025–2026 Iranian protests, Pious publicly objected to being included on a list of supporters of the Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.

 Career statistics

 Scores and results list Iran's goal tally first, score column indicates score after each Pious goal.